mondem0/roblox-codex-test/README.md

 ## Testing Checklist

 1. Publish the game or run **Play** in Studio.
-2. When Play starts, the auto-generated HUD should appear with tower slots, money, lives, and a wave counter.
-The Start button should be hidden for now.
-3. Use the tower selection screen that pops up to assign three different towers to the slots and confirm the loadout.
-The shop buttons should update to the towers you chose, and the Start button should appear near the status panel.
+2. When Play starts, the lobby interface should appear: a centered shop sorted by tower price, the waiting-room selector on the right, and the five loadout slots beneath it.
+The in-round status HUD remains hidden (and no longer shows a Start button) until a match begins.
+3. Use the loadout panel to assign up to five unique towers.
+You need at least one slot filled before joining a waiting room; duplicate picks should be rejected.
+4. Join a waiting room that matches your group size, ready up, and watch the 10 second countdown trigger once every participant is ready.
+When the countdown finishes, a three-map voting overlay should appear with live vote counts.
+5. After the vote resolves, confirm that the chosen map spawns at `(0, 1000, 0)`, everyone is teleported, and the pre-round countdown plays on screen.
+Wave 1 should begin automatically once the countdown hits zero.
-4. Click a tower button, position the preview over the ground, and click to place it.
+6. Click a tower button, position the preview over the ground, and click to place it.
 Towers should appear under the `workspace.Towers` folder.
-5. Start the waves.
-Enemies spawn at `EnemySpawn`, follow your waypoint path, and take damage from towers.
-Groups that define a `Streams` array release several enemy types at once, each honoring its own spawn interval.
-6. Press **`X`** while aiming the preview to cancel placement without spending money.
+7. Press **`X`** while aiming the preview to cancel placement without spending money.
-7. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
+8. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
-8. With one of your towers selected, press **`E`** to purchase an upgrade (if available) and press **`X`** to sell it.
+9. With one of your towers selected, press **`E`** to purchase an upgrade (if available) and press **`X`** to sell it.
 Confirm upgrade costs apply and 50% refunds are awarded on sale.

 Enjoy customizing the visuals, adding sound effects, or expanding with new towers and waves!